graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 For years, the Ingress NGINX controller has been a popular choice for routing traffic into Kubernetes clusters.
 It was flexible, widely adopted, and served as the standard entry point for countless applications.

 However, maintaining the project has become unsustainable.
 With a severe shortage of maintainers and mounting technical debt the community recently made the difficult decision to retire it.
-This isn't strictly part of the v1.35 release, but it's such an important change that we wanted to call it out anyway.
+This isn't strictly part of the v1.35 release, but it's such an important change that we wanted to highlight it here.

 Consequently, the Kubernetes project announced that Ingress NGINX will receive only best-effort maintenance until **March 2026**.
 After this date, it will be archived with no further updates.
 The recommended path forward is to migrate to the [Gateway API](https://gateway-api.sigs.k8s.io/), which offers a more modern, secure, and extensible standard for traffic management.

 You can find more in the [official blog post](/blog/2025/11/11/ingress-nginx-retirement/).

-#### cgroup v1 support
+#### Removal of cgroup v1 support

 When it comes to managing resources on Linux nodes, Kubernetes has historically relied on cgroups (control groups).
-While the original cgroup v1 got the job done, it was often inconsistent and limited.
+While the original cgroup v1 was functional, it was often inconsistent and limited.
 That is why Kubernetes introduced support for cgroup v2 back in v1.25, offering a much cleaner, unified hierarchy and better resource isolation.

 Because cgroup v2 is now the modern standard, Kubernetes is ready to retire the legacy cgroup v1 support in v1.35.
-This is a critical heads-up for cluster administrators: if you are still running nodes on older Linux distributions that don't support cgroup v2, your `kubelet` will fail to start.
+This is an important notice for cluster administrators: if you are still running nodes on older Linux distributions that don't support cgroup v2, your `kubelet` will fail to start.
 To avoid downtime, you will need to migrate those nodes to systems where cgroup v2 is enabled.

 To learn more, read [about cgroup v2](/docs/concepts/architecture/cgroups/);
 you can also track the switchover work via [KEP-5573: Remove cgroup v1 support](https://kep.k8s.io/5573).